-- The practice held a register of carers with 393 carers identified which was 3% of the practice list.
-A member of the administration team was the nominated Carers' champion who promoted a carers pack and managed a display board in the practice.
-A member of the Patient Participation Group (PPG) was also a nominated Carers' champion who attended carers meetings and provided support at a local carers' cafe. - The practice worked closely with a local women's refuge centre and fast tracked new registration and urgent medication requests for these patients. - The practice regularly worked with other health care professionals in the case management of vulnerable patients. - Vulnerable patients had been told how to access various support groups and voluntary organisations. - Staff had accessed safeguarding training and knew how to recognise signs of abuse in vulnerable adults and children.
+- The practice worked closely with a local women's refuge centre and fast tracked new registration and urgent medication requests for these patients. - Staff had accessed safeguarding training and knew how to recognise signs of abuse in vulnerable adults and children.
 Staff members were aware of their responsibilities regarding information sharing, documentation of safeguarding concerns and how to contact relevant agencies in normal working hours and out of hours.